-The Office of Student Affairs handles the distribution of the commencement package.
+The Office of Student Affairs handles the distribution of the commencement package (cap, gown and commencement tickets).
 Graduates will receive an email from the Office of Student Affairs when the commencement package is ready for pick up.

 If for some reason you cannot pick up your commencement package until the day of graduation, the Office of Student Affairs will bring your package to the Kimmel Center for you.
-You will find your cap and gown in the Lounge after 9 a.m.
+You will find your cap and gown on Tier 2 of the Kimmel Center after 9 a.m.
 Tickets for your family and guests will be available for pick up at the ticket table.
 Please be sure to notify Student Affairs by email at Studentaffairs@pcom.edu that you will pick up your package at the Kimmel Center on commencement day.
 This will ensure that your tickets are available at the ticket table for your family and guests.

 All family members and guests attending the ceremony must have a Kimmel Center generated admission ticket to enter the ceremony on commencement day.
-The Office of Academic Affairs is currently looking into how many initial tickets each graduate will receive.
-An email will be sent shortly once we obtain more information from the Kimmel Center concerning the number of seats.
-Arrangements to request extra tickets will take place sometime in June 2017.
-At that time, graduates will receive an e-mail with instructions on how to order extra tickets.
-Please do not request extra tickets until you receive this email.
+Graduates will receive six tickets.
+Arrangements to request extra tickets, if available, will take place sometime in June 2017.
+Graduates will receive an e-mail in June with instructions on how to order extra tickets.

 The rolled diploma you receive on stage during the ceremony is not your official diploma.
-If you are eligible for the official diploma at this time, you may pick it up in the lounge which will be open for one hour following the ceremony.
+If you are eligible for the official diploma at this time, you may pick it up on Tier 2 of the Kimmel Center which will be open for one hour following the ceremony.
 The Registrar will distribute the diplomas soon after the ceremony is completed.

 For students who are unable to pick up their diplomas on commencement day, diplomas will be available the first business day after commencement in the Office of the Registrar.
 You may also call the Registrar's Office at PCOM during regular business hours at 215-871-6704 to make sure that your diploma is ready for pick up.